Locations:

 What should I expect after my basic metabolic panel blood test?

 After a healthcare provider has collected your blood sample, they’ll send it to a laboratory for testing.
-Once the test results are back, your healthcare provider will share the results with you.
+Your provider will then share the results with you.

 What are the risks of a basic metabolic panel blood test?